Jatin136/circuitbreaker-nodejs/readme.md

 # CircuitBreaker implementation using opossum

-Repository contains the CircuitBreaker implementation using opossum for making a rest call to any api using axios library.
+Repository contains the CircuitBreaker implementation in nodejs using opossum package for making a rest call to any api using axios library.

 > Repository also contains an example folder to include it in your code.